 Let’s talk about carbon

-Stephen Beggs, Curtins’ lead on carbon reduction reflects on 2020 as a year of change and discusses where we need to go next in reducing the environmental impact of our projects.
+As Curtins’ lead on carbon reduction and as 2021 progresses, I wanted to take the opportunity to reflect on a year of change and discuss where we need to go next.

 Our conversation involved all our staff.
 Our aim at this early stage was simply to raise awareness and figure out how we were going to measure embodied carbon in our projects.
 Through the design of a digital carbon toolkit, we were able to begin recording the results in our reports and on our drawings – so that our staff could see the full impact of their designs on the environment.
 This was a huge leap in our progression towards decarbonisation, but with this data now published visually on our drawings, we needed to talk to our clients.
 Did they understand the impact their decisions could make and were they bothered?
 Challenging standardised designs and practices requires bravery, but by bringing the climate emergency and low carbon alternatives to the attention of our clients, our year of change had commenced.

 As we start 2021, we should look back on how far we’ve come.
 We’re determining carbon content at concept stage, and know what a ‘1,000t carbon building’ looks like – just as we do a million-pound building.
 Carbon is now a currency for us.

 But decisions based on carbon impact still raise questions.
 Do we want low carbon or low cost?
 Can we have both?
 These considerations have made way for new conversations with our clients and project partners.
 We shared these ideas with over 500 people outside Curtins in 2020.